rlucente-se-jboss/intranet-test-certs/README.md

 enforcing mode.

 ## Generate the certificates
-After installing RHEL 7.4, copy the contents of this directory to /root.
-Edit the `demo.conf` script to use correct values for your IP address and RHSM credentials and pool id.
-Finally, run the following commands as root:
+Clone this repository.
+Edit the `demo.conf` script to use correct values for your IP address and, if using RHEL, RHSM credentials and pool id.

-    cd /root
+On RHEL only, run the following command and then wait for the system to reboot:

-    ./01-subscribe.sh
+    sudo ./01-subscribe.sh

-After the system reboots, run the remaining commands:
+Generate the needed keys and certificates by running the commands:

-    cd /root
     ./02-create-root-pair.sh
     ./03-create-intermediate-pair.sh
     ./04-create-server-pair.sh